Create a Website Account - Manage notification subscriptions, save form progress and more.

-Please contact Crystal Brandt, Public Health Nurse (RN), for information on vaccination pricing.
+Please call our Public Health Information Line at 303-670-7528 for information on vaccination pricing.
 No child will be turned away for failure to pay for a vaccine.

-We offer free pregnancy testing and assistance and enrollment in other programs such as: Women, Infant and Children (WIC), Baby & Me Tobacco Free, Nurse Family Partnership, referrals to medical providers.
+We offer free pregnancy testing, assistance, and enrollment in other programs such as: Women, Infant and Children (WIC), Nurse Family Partnership, referrals to medical providers, and more.

 For information on these programs please contact:

-A good place to start is at the Public Health Nurses Office in the Community Resource Center in Idaho Springs.
+A good place to start is at the Public Health Nurses Office in the Health and Wellness Center in Idaho Springs.
 A variety of programs are available.
 Programs for Women’s Infants and Children (WIC) offer assistance with nutritional food vouchers and education for feeding all members of the family.
 Assistance with breast feeding and breast pump loaners for WIC clients also is available.
 Growth and development monitoring of your child also is available.
-Call us at 303-670-7546.

 You should first call your doctor or primary care provider if you suspect you have become ill from eating at a public establishment.